ashokrawatt/Sentiment-Analysis/README.md

-End to end machine learning project based on cricket shot data
+End to end machine learning project based on google playstore data for sentiment Analysis